 Regardless of how long you feel like riding, or have the stamina to, you can always enjoy the Zillertal.
 You can do a shorter return trip from any starting point, or you can ride one way as far as you desire and get the train back.
 The Zillertal Bahn runs from outside the Zillertal at Jenbach to Mayrhofen and you can find find train stops in every village along the train line.
 Some of the bike paths does lead you away from the river and along the train track for parts of the trip, but they will lead you back to the river eventually.

-You can bring your bike along on the train for the return trip, at no extra cost for your bike. http://www.zillertalbahn.at/page.cfm?vpath=bahn
+You can bring your bike along on the train for the return trip, for just a few Euros extra for your bike. http://www.zillertalbahn.at/page.cfm?vpath=bahn

 Winter is amazing but it doesn't slow all year round.
 Where ever you are in the world, enjoy the outdoors when the weather is at at its best in any season!